Nanjundi Kalyana: Production

 Writer and lyricist Chi.
 Udaya Shankar first introduced Sridurga to the Rajkumar family, who were on the lookout for a fresh face.
-In a lead role, she was introduced first by the Parvathamma Rajkumar, and cast her opposite her son Raghavendra Rajkumar for the film, who also changed her name as Malashri.
+In a lead role, she was introduced by Parvathamma Rajkumar, and cast her opposite her son Raghavendra Rajkumar for the film, who also changed her name as Malashri.
 According to Muralidhara Khajane of The Hindu that the plot was similar to the story Taming of the Shrew by William Shakespeare.

 Soundtrack

 The songs composed by Upendra Kumar were well received and were among the top chart-busters in the Kannada film industry.
 The song "Olage Seridare Gundu" rendered by Manjula Gururaj became very popular and made Malashri famous among the masses.
 The song was remixed in 2014 film Gharshane also starred Malashree.

 Upendra Kumar retained all the six songs from this movie in the Telugu version.